nivds08/Project-Samarth/README.md

-# 🪶 Manthana — AI-Powered Q&A System for Bharat
+# 🪶 Manthana — AI-Powered Q&A System

 *"Churning government data to extract the required insights."*